YoBii/LethalMoonUnlocks/README.md

 But first, let's start with the basics - your base selections.

 ### Base Selections (Moon Rotation)
-When you start a new game in Discovery Mode, your selection of moons available for travel in the Terminal's moon catalogue is limited.
+When you start a new game in Discovery Mode, your selection of moons available for travel in the Terminal's moon catalog is limited.
 The number of available moons is determined by your moon base counts.
 There are three categories:
 - **Free Moons**: Moons that have an original route price of 0 credits.
 - **Dynamic Free Moons**: Moons that currently have a route price of 0 credits.
 Baseline but also through unlocks or discounts.